laurabaldassari/2019-500/SCHEDULE.md

 -- | 05-06 | Noon: Final Project Materials are due.
 [Details here](https://github.com/THOMASELOVE/2019-500/tree/master/projects/final).

 The book we're reading together, referred to as Rosenbaum above is Paul Rosenbaum's *Observation and Experiment: An Introduction to Causal Inference*, published in 2017 by Harvard University Press.
 The ISBN-13 number is 978-0674975576.
 The book is available electronically or in hardcover from Amazon and other retailers.

+All deliverables in this course should be submitted via [Canvas](https://canvas.case.edu/), unless Dr. Love explicitly states otherwise.